• Skip to primary navigation

 Roasted Pumpkin Soup

-Ginger is fabulous added to pumpkin soup.
+Although optional in this recipe, ginger is fabulous added to pumpkin soup.
 It gives a great spicy kick to bring us back on top form and it's particularly good for digestion.
 Moreover, ginger helps keep colds at bay and is good for virility.
 Oh-là là !

-Pumpkin Soup with Chestnuts
+Pumpkin Soup and Chestnuts

 For a naturally creamy touch without adding any cream, toss in a few pre-cooked chestnuts in with the stock.
 The result is extra thick and the flavours just combine so well together.
 Keep a few aside to crumble on chestnuts for the garnish with some crunchy pepitas or pumpkin seeds.

-How to Serve
+How to Serve Soup Holiday Style

 For a festive pumpkin soup look, add some fresh herbs (parsley, coriander or sage leaves) to look like holly and add a couple of fresh cranberries or pink peppercorns.